-ECC Students enrolled in on-campus classes or participating in on-campus activities are required to comply with this mandate.
-Students under the age of 18 are required to provide a signed parental consent form to ECC before sharing their vaccination records or test result.
+ECC Students enrolled in on-campus classes or participating in on-campus activities must comply with this mandate.
+Students under 18 must provide a signed parental consent form to ECC before sharing their vaccination records or test result.
 Please return the signed form to First Stop, Building A, Room A100.
-Once we receive the parental consent form, the student will be sent a link from the Cleared4 vendor to upload a vaccination record or ongoing weekly COVID-19 test results, as described above.
+Once we receive and process the parental consent form, you will be sent a link from the Cleared4 vendor to upload your vaccination record or ongoing weekly COVID-19 test results.

 What if my student has only received one dose of the two-dose vaccine?